yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 to the client.
 The extension MUST contain exactly 0 or 1 tickets.

 proof
-: a demonstration by the server that it understands the ticket and therefore that it is in possession of the secret that was used to generate it originally.
-The proof is further bound to the server's public key to prevent some MITM attacks.
+: a demonstration by the server that it understands the received ticket and therefore that it is in possession of the secret that was used to generate it originally.
 The extension MUST contain exactly 0 or 1 proofs.

-ticket\_len, proof\_len
-: the length in octet of the ticket or, respectively, the proof.
-The length values are each 2 bytes, in network order.

 lifetime
-: the duration (in seconds) that the server commits to accept the newly offered ticket in the future.
+: the duration (in seconds) that the server commits to accept offered tickets in the future.

 # Cryptographic Operations {#crypto}